gemini-testing/looks-same/README.md

 });
 ```

-Parameters can be paths to files or buffer with compressed `png` image.
+Parameters can be paths to files, buffer with compressed `png` image or [`png-img`](https://github.com/gemini-testing/png-img) instances.

 By default, it will detect only noticeable differences.
 If you wish to detect any difference,
 use `strict` options: